-Topic Areas of study 11 Food preservation Reasons for preserving food.
-Methods of preservation and an understanding of the principles involved: Торіс Areas of study 11 Food preservation Reasons for preserving food.
-Methods of preservation and an understanding of the principles involved: • heating - canning, bottling • removal of moisture - drying • reduction in temperature - freezing • chemical preservation - sugar (jam-making), salt, vinegar The processing of milk.
+Topic Areas of study 11.
+Food preservation Reasons for preserving food.
+Methods of preservation and an understanding of the principles involved: • heating - canning, bottling • removal of moisture - dehydrating • reduction in temperature - freezing • chemical preservation - sugar, salt, vinegar • modified atmosphere packaging • irradiation Key points involved in milk pasteurisation and sterilisation and in the production of UHT milk, evaporated and condensed milk, and dried milk.
 The use of enzymes and bacteria in the manufacture of cheese and yoghurt.
-2 Kitchen planning Organisation of cooking area and equipment for efficient work.
-Kitchen surfaces - walls, floors, work surfaces.
-13 Kitchen equipment Choice, use and care of cookers, thermostatic control, automatic time-controlled ovens, microwave ovens, slow electric cook pots and other modern developments.
-Advantages and disadvantages of microwave ovens.
-Refrigerators, freezers, small kitchen equipment (knives, saucepans, oven tins, scales, etc.).
-4 Kitchen safety, simple first aid Awareness of potential danger areas in the kitchen.
+12. Kitchen planning Organisation of cooking area and equipment for efficient work.
+Choice, use and care of: work surfaces flooring walls and wall coverings lighting ventilation 13.
+Kitchen equipment Choice, use and care of: modern and traditional cookers thermostatic control and automatic time-controlled ovens microwave ovens slow electric cook pots refrigerators and freezers small kitchen equipment, e.g. knives, pans small electrical kitchen equipment, e.g. food processors, electric kettles Advantages and disadvantages of microwave ovens.
+14. Kitchen safety, simple first aid Awareness of potential danger areas in the kitchen.
 Safety precautions.
-First aid for cuts, burns and scalds, shock, electric shock, fainting.
+First aid for burns and scalds, cuts, electric shock, fainting, shock.